-Those who are to work with Excel VBA very often face this problem sometimes, we try but cannot edit a Macro and it’s shown that you cannot edit a Macro on a hidden workbook.
+Those who work with Excel VBA very often face this problem sometimes, we try but cannot edit a Macro and it’s shown that you cannot edit a Macro on a hidden workbook.
 In this article, I’ll show you how you can solve this issue pretty easily and comprehensively.

 Here I am trying to edit a Macro from my workbook, but I can’t edit it.
 A notification box is appearing and it’s telling me that I can’t delete a Macro on a hidden workbook.
 I am sure those who work with Macros very often have faced this problem at least once in their life.

 Now you may wonder, why the hell is it shown as a hidden workbook though I’ve opened it and am working on it?
 Okay, the answer is that the Macro is not actually inside your active workbook, rather it’s inside a different workbook that is hidden (named PERSONAL.xlsb here, check the image), but each time you open any workbook, it’s shown inside it.